stewart-lab/skimgpt/README.md

 The `config.json` file includes global parameters as well as several job types, each with unique paramenters.
 Please view the [`config` Module Overview](#config-overview) to help set up your job

-- **drug_discovery_validation**: This job type involves using a censor date and an intital KM run to filter out known treatments for a disease for a given censor date.
-We then run SKIM where the B terms are bio_processes that link a certain disease to C terms which are FDA-approved drugs.
-We then run a final KM between the disease and the drugs to process and classify their efficacy using GPT-4's API.

-- **marker_list**: This job type focuses on creating a list of markers genes through cell type and gene co-occurance.
-We have yet to implement filtration with GPT-4 but prelimanry results show co-occurance may nit be the best way to generate marker lists.

-- **post_km_analysis**: This is a placeholder job type for what will eventually become drug_synergy.
-This reads in a tsv and utilzes the drug synergy prompt to identify the synergistic relationship between BRD4 and a list of other genes in regard to inhibitng Pancreatic Cancer.
-TODO: recreate the KM calls to get to the tsv that we start with.
-Parameterize the other gene of interest (currently BRD4 is hard-coded)

-- **pathway_augmentation**: This job type involves validating whether a given gene is part of a given pathway.
-The prompt is a binary classifier.
-TODO: recreate the km calls using the skim_and_km_api module to reverse engineneer the tsv that we start with.

-   ### Configuration Setup in `config.json`

-The application's configuration can be customized using the `config.json` file.
-This file contains various settings that are essential for tailoring the application to specific use cases.
-Below is a detailed description of the key sections and parameters in the `config.json` file:

-- **`JOB_TYPE`**: This specifies the type of job the application will run.
-For example: `"drug_discovery_validation"`.

-- **`GLOBAL_SETTINGS`**: These settings apply globally across the application.
-    - `PORT`: The port on which the application runs.
-    - `A_TERM`: A specific term, such as `"Crohn's disease"`.
-    - `API_URL`: The API endpoint for job submissions.
-    - `RATE_LIMIT`: The maximum number of requests per unit time.
-    - `DELAY`: The delay between requests, in seconds.
-    - `BASE_URL`: The base URL for API requests.
-    - `PUBMED_PARAMS`: Parameters for PubMed API requests.
-    - `MAX_ABSTRACTS`: Maximum number of abstracts to retrieve.
-    - `MAX_RETRIES`: Maximum number of retries for a request.
-    - `RETRY_DELAY`: Delay between retries, in seconds.
-    - `SORT_COLUMN`: Column used for sorting results.
-    - `NUM_C_TERMS`: Number of terms for a specific category.

-- **`JOB_SPECIFIC_SETTINGS`**: These settings are specific to different job types.
-    - For `drug_discovery_validation`:
-        - Paths to files containing terms and thresholds for various analyses (e.g., `C_TERMS_FILE`, `B_TERMS_FILE`).
-        - Specific settings for different stages of the job (e.g., `skim`, `first_km`, `final_km`).
-    - For `marker_list`:
-        - File paths and parameters for marker list generation.
-    - For `post_km_analysis`:
-        - Specific file paths and settings for post-knowledge mining analysis.

-This JSON file should be updated and maintained to reflect the current operational parameters of the application.
-Changes to this file will directly impact how the application functions.

 5. **Running the script**
    ```bash
    python abstract_comprehension.py